Addiction Recovery Centers

 In 2009, the Substance Abuse and Mental Health Services Administration’s (SAMHSA) National Survey on Drug Use and Health, 23.5 million persons aged 12 or older needed treatment for a substance abuse problem.
 However, only 2.6 million of those who needed treatment received it.

 If you or someone you know is suffering from an addiction, help is available, no matter whether you are looking for a top-rated treatment facility or one of the many exclusive luxury drug rehabs.
-Call 1-888-968-9816 to get information about addiction and treatment options.
+Call 1-888-968-9816 Who Answers? to get information about addiction and treatment options.

 Inpatient treatment provides care around the clock in a hospital or clinical setting and is commonly considered to be substantially more effective than outpatient treatment.
 At an inpatient recovery center, the individual is focused on recovery and learning new patterns of behavior.
 Intensive therapy usually occurs both in individual and group settings, teaching the person to be accountable for their actions while learning to become a productive member in society without the use of drugs.
 Inpatient drug and alcohol recovery programs provide counseling and behavioral therapies focus on accomplishing set goals, coping skills and strategies to reduce the risk of relapse.
 The counselor is usually responsible for making referrals to other agencies based upon individual needs.